For UBC researchers and scientists focusing on innovations that will advance the future of our world.

 - Applicant has an understanding of the elements of their business model based on comparables and some market sizing.

-- Team should have a basic idea for revenue generation.
-There is no expectation for revenue generation in the Venture Founder stage.
+- Applicants should be able to describe in basic terms how the venture will generate revenue.
+There is no expectation of revenue generation in the Venture Founder stage.

 Interested in learning more?